• Home

 Role of the Mentor

-Mentors serve as trusted advisors, offering real-world knowledge and professional perspective.
+Mentors aren't lecturers — they're trusted advisors.
 Through structured, goal-driven conversations, mentors help students:

-• Reflect on and plan their career path
+• Map out and stress-test their career path

-Mentors often find the experience just as rewarding—an opportunity to give back and help shape the next generation of healthcare leaders.
+Most mentors find it goes both ways — it's a genuine chance to give back and help shape the next generation of healthcare leadership.

 Program Format

-The program runs throughout the academic year (September–May), with most sessions scheduled in the late afternoon or early evening to accommodate working professionals.
-Key components include:
+The program runs September through May, with most sessions scheduled in the late afternoon or early evening to work around busy professional calendars.

-Students and mentors are matched based on professional interests, career goals, and background when possible.
+Pairings are matched on professional interests, career goals, and background whenever possible.

 Mentor Expectations

-• Attend the virtual mentor orientation and kickoff session
+• Attending the virtual orientation and kickoff session

-• Commit to meeting with their assigned student at least eight times during the academic year
+• Meeting with their student at least eight times during the academic year

-• Complete a short end-of-year feedback survey (approx. 20 minutes)
+• Completing a short end-of-year feedback survey (about 20 minutes)